Interview: Christ Church Unity’s Reverend Eleanor Celentani

 Bio: Rev. Eleanor Celentani has been minister of Christ Church Unity in Rochester since 2005.
-Before that she was spiritual leader of another New Thought community called Pathfinders Fellowship for fifteen years.
+Before that she acted as the spiritual leader of another New Thought community called Pathfinders Fellowship for fifteen years.
 Raised in Catholicism, she was a member of a religious order of women for nine years.
 Before her career in ministry she was a high school English teacher and also worked in local government and adult education.

 ETBOD: How do you define God?

 Reverend Eleanor Celentani: We cannot really define God, since the human mind cannot comprehend that which is limitless.
 My sense of God is that God is Spirit, and thus beyond materiality, space and time.
 God is the Infinite Goodness, Infinite Love and Wisdom which is the Source of all that is in the material and non-material planes.
-God is Consciousness itself, Life itself, and the All-Knowing Presence which both contains and interpenetrates all things.
+I believe God is Consciousness itself, Life itself, and the All-Knowing Presence which both contains and interpenetrates all things.
 God is the One Reality which is unchangeable.
 This is the transcendent aspect of God.

 At the same time I can personally experience God in those moments when my consciousness is uplifted to a higher awareness.
 I can feel that Presence within me in prayer or meditation, and I can observe it in the unfoldment of events which lead toward Good which is beyond my conscious control.
 I can experience God’s Presence as the guidance which is given to me in the present moment when, humanly speaking, I am facing something beyond my ability to know.
 God’s Presence within is also the source of healing for the trials of the human condition.
 This is the immanent aspect.
 This is available to anyone who sincerely desires it.